 I have found something that has made me incredibly happy, so, of course, I needed to share it on Be Happy Tips.
 It is a planner that brings out your creative side and helps you plan all at the same time, and I love it!
 It’s called The Happy Planner.
+I use it to keep track of my Lifebook and all my daily goals.
 I got this planner in a kit, which includes a few extra things on top of the planner itself.

 The Happy Planner Discs

 The rings of the binder are called discs.
 Before I bought The Happy Planner, I couldn’t understand how these worked, but once I played around with it, this became my favorite feature of The Happy Planner.

 As of now, and as far as I can see, the only discs available are ones with little hearts in them.
 But, they come in different sizes to match whatever sized Happy Planner you bought – and to help you expand your planner if you want, and they come in different colors.
 I like the gold, but pink would probably be my preference – or maybe the black ones.
 But, these do the trick and they make me happy!

 As you can see from the picture above, anything that goes into the happy planner has a unique hole punch that sits on either side of the disc.
 The hole punch looks like a half circle with a small slit coming from it to the end of the paper.
 This allows the paper to move freely around the discs, and it also allows you to remove the paper from the discs and add paper onto the discs.

 I found that being able to remove the paper so easily from the discs and then put them back in has a few advantages.

 - You can take out sheets that you don’t want in the planner.

 - You can add extra pages into your planner.